eventnetusa/eventnet/src/_drafts/experiential-retail-how-nyx-cosmetics-is-bringing-brick-and-mortars-back.md

       Unfortunately, while in-field activations excel in driving awareness and brand loyalty, unless you have a POS system on-site, you’re not making direct product sales.
-They need to get their target audience into the stores for that.
+Brands need to get their target audience into the retail stores for that.